Skip to Main Content

 How far in advance should we book helicopter filming?

-Here is what we have to work with.
-We recommend 4-6 weeks minimum for helicopter operations in Japan to allow time for JCAB sign-off and planning.
-Shoots over Tokyo DID zones, the Imperial Palace area, or heritage sites mostly need longer lead times.
+We advise 4-6 weeks at minimum for helicopter shoots in Japan, which gives time for JCAB sign-off and planning.
+Shoots over Tokyo DID zones, the Imperial Palace area, or heritage sites often need longer lead times.

 Productions in Japan that need this often pair it with Aerial Drone Services, Car Filming, and Vehicle Mounting for full coverage.
 Most projects also draw on Camera & Cinematography and Drone Videography.